nus-cs2103-AY2122S1/ip/README.md

 1. Download the JAR file at `release`
 2. Run jar file `java -jar bobbybot.jar`
 3. A chatbot as shown below will appear where you can start keying in commands.
-You can type "list" and hit enter to see the sample data that was loaded!
+Add some tasks to start making use of BobbyBot!
 <img width="397" alt="image" src="https://user-images.githubusercontent.com/13284470/133483407-1a21a245-21cf-4083-9d6a-2331e9a7e4d3.png">